-Nike Tennis Camp at Furman University Greenville, South Carolina
+Nike Tennis Camp at Furman University

-Steeped in tradition, these youth summer tennis camp sessions are a great way to improve your game in a short period of time, providing players with a chance to play tennis up to 5 hours a day, make new friends, enjoy nightly group activities and great accommodations.
+Our junior tennis camps help boys and girls improve their game in a short period of time, providing players with a chance to play tennis for up to 5 hours a day, make new friends, and enjoy nightly group activities and great accommodations.

-- 5-6 hours of daily instruction with low camper to staff ratio and 24 hour supervision
+- 5-6 hours of daily tennis training; low camper to staff ratio

 - Fun off-court evening activities for overnight campers